hangwl/DataScience/Bayesian ML/README.md

 In the Frequentist approach* we first collect data of every student in the class.
 Then, using MLE (maximum likelihood estimation), we find the mean and variance.
 To do this, we first calculate the likelihood function and then maximize the likelihood with respect to the gaussian mean and variance.

 ### The Bayesian Approach
 In the Bayesian approach, everything is a random variable, including the mean and variance.
-Our job is to find their probability distributions.
+Our job is to find their probability distributions instead of point estimates.
 That is, we are more interested in finding a distribution instead of a number.
 That is, we want to find p(mean, variance | X).

+By working with distributions, we can find intervals of confidence (not called confidence intervals in the Bayesian approach).
+That is, we can ask questions like "What is the probability that A is better than B?"

 In the statistics route, a lot of our attention will be placed sampling methods such as importance sampling, MCMC, Gibbs, etc. The idea behind sampling methods is to do numerical approximation of an integral.
 Most people who talk about Monte Carlo talk about it as a technique of integration rather than a technique of statistics.